Hawkuletz/terr/README.md

 Having Pelles C installed the program can be either opened as a project and built from there or with bld.bat from a "Pelles C Command Prompt"

 In addition, bld_4.bat allows building from NT4 with Pelles 4 installed. bld_4.bat calls povars32.bat from Pelles C default install directory.
+(note: Pelles C version 4 can be downloaded using Internet Archive Wayback machine)